 Processes based on Operation Management.
-The process approach leads us to break the segmentation paradigms of disciplines in the style of the departmentalization of separate offices.
-The topography teams came to have deployment and digitization capabilities, the drafters went from being simple line plotters to object modelers; architects and engineers came to dominate the geospatial industry that provided more data, thanks to geolocation.
-This changed the focus of small file information delivery to processes where the modeling objects are just the nodes of a file that is fed between disciplines like topography, civil engineering, architecture, industrial engineering, marketing and geomatics.
+The process approach leads us to break the paradigms of the segmentation of disciplines in the style of the departmentalization of separate offices.
+The surveying teams came to have display and digitization capabilities, the draftsmen went from being simple line drawers to object modelers; architects and engineers came to dominate the geospatial industry that provided more data thanks to geo-location.
+This changed the focus from small deliveries of information files to processes where the modeling objects are just the nodes of a file that is fed between the disciplines of surveying, civil engineering, architecture, industrial engineering, marketing and geomatics.

-Modeling Thinking about models wasn’t easy, but it happened.
-Today it’s not difficult to understand that a land parcel, a bridge, a building, an industrial plant or in rail are the same.
-An object, which is born, grows, produces results and which will one day die.
+Modeling Thinking about models was not easy, but it happened.
+Today it is not difficult to understand that a plot of land, a bridge, a building, an industrial plant or a railway are the same.
+An object that is born, grows, produces results and will one day die.

-BIM is the best long-term concept the Geo-engineering industry has had.
-Perhaps its biggest contribution to the standardization route as been a balance between the unbridled inventiveness of the private sector in the technological field and the demand for solutions that the user requires from private and government companies to offer better services or produce better results with the resources offered by the industry.
-The conceptualization of the BIM, although it has been seen in a limited way by many in its application to physical infrastructures, certainly has a greater scope when we imagine the BIM hubs conceived in the higher levels, where the integration of real life processes include disciplines such as planning, health, security, among others.
+BIM is the best long-term concept that the Geo-engineering industry has ever had.
+Perhaps its greatest contribution to the standardization path as a balance between the unbridled inventiveness of the private sector in the technological field and the demand for solutions that the user requires by private and government companies to offer better services or produce better results with the resources offered by the industry.
+The conceptualization of BIM, although it has been seen in a limited way by many in its application to physical infrastructures, certainly has a greater scope when we imagine BIM hubs conceived at higher levels, where the integration of real-life processes includes disciplines such as education, finance, security, among others.

 The Value Chain - from the information to the operation.

-Today, solutions don’t focus on responding to a specific discipline.
-Punctual tools for tasks such as modeling a topographic surface or elaborating budgets have a reduced appeal if they cannot be integrated to previous, subsequent or parallel workflows.
-This is the reason that moves leading companies in the industry to provide solutions that comprehensively solve the need in its full spectrum, in a value chain difficult to segment.
+Today, the solutions do not focus on responding to a specific discipline.
+One-off tools for tasks such as toposurface modeling or budgeting have reduced appeal if they cannot be integrated into upstream, downstream, or parallel flows.
+This is the reason that moves the leading companies in the industry to provide solutions that comprehensively solve the need in its entire spectrum, in a value chain that is difficult to segment.

 This chain is composed of phases that gradually fulfill complementary purposes, breaking the linear sequence and promoting parallelism towards efficiency in time, cost and traceability; unavoidable elements of the current quality models.

-The Geo-engineering concept proposes a sequence of phases, from the conception of the business model until it enters into production of the expected results.
-In these different phases, the priorities for managing the information gradually diminish until the management of the operation; and to the extent that innovation implements new tools, it’s possible to simplify steps that no longer add value.
+The Geo-engineering concept proposes a sequence of phases, from the conception of the business model until the expected results are produced.
+In these different phases, the priorities for managing the information gradually decrease until the management of the operation; and to the extent that innovation implements new tools it is possible to simplify steps that no longer add value.
 As an example: